-Police: celebratory gunfire illegal and dangerous
+Police: Celebratory gunfire illegal and dangerous

 Norment says she was diagnosed with Post Traumatic Stress Disorder after her grandson, 7-year old DeQuante Hobbs, was struck and killed by a stray bullet in May of 2017.
 Hobbs was sitting at the kitchen table of his home in the Russell Neighborhood when the tragedy happened.

-"And it went through my daughter's window and struck him in his neck and we heard all of that," explained Norment.
+"And it went through my daughter's window and struck him in his neck and we heard all of that," Norment explained.

 Since then, Norment has lived in fear of gunfire and stray bullets.

-She said, "I heard it last week and I just jumped on the floor."
+"I heard it last week and I just jumped on the floor," she said.

-"Obviously, it's not a safe thing to do," said Chief Barry Wilkerson, St. Matthews Police Department.
+"Obviously, it's not a safe thing to do," said Chief Barry Wilkerson, with the St. Matthews Police Department.

 "Earlier in my career, we actually made a run where a female was struck in the head with a round that actually lodged in the top of her scalp.
 So, it does happen and it is dangerous, said Chief Wilkerson.
 "What goes up, must come down.
 Obviously, it's not the same force, but it's still dangerous."